Boundary-Aware Uncertainty for Feature Attribution Explainers: WEG KERNEL

-Intuitively, the GP kernel encodes the assumption that each individual explanation gives some information about the explanations around it; the choice of kernel defines the neighborhood and magnitude of this shared information.
+Intuitively, the GP kernel encodes the assumption that each explanation provides some information about other nearby explanations, which is defined through kernel similarity.
+To capture boundary-aware uncertainty, we want to define a similarity $k(x,x')$ that is inversely related to the complexity or smoothness of the DB between $x,x'\in \mathcal{X}$.

-In the GP framework introduced in Section \ref{sec:GP_basic}, the kernels define the relationship or similarity between two explanations $\mathcal{E}(x)$ and $\mathcal{E}(x')$ based soley on some function of their inputs $x$ and $x'$.
-For example, stationary kernels assign the same similarity for any two inputs regardless of where in the data manifold they are located.
-Instead, we want to encode the assumption that when the DB is complex, knowing an explanation $\mathcal{E}(x)$ gives limited information about other nearby explanations (see Fig. \ref{fig:kernel_comparison}).